Housos vs. Authority: Reception

 Housos vs. Authority has a 67% approval rating on Rotten Tomatoes (based on 6 reviews).
 Luke Buckmaster of In Film Australia wrote "Paul Fenech has been lobbing comedy grenades for eons.
-Whether he intended it or not, his latest movie is one of Australia's most brutal satires of lower class suburbia", while 3AW's Jim Schembri wrote "Very faithfull, very funny, very crass big screen version of [the] brilliantly low brow TV series... as far as a film doing justice to the TV show on which it is based, Housos vs. Authority leaves the abomination of Kath & Kimderella for dead."
+Whether he intended it or not, his latest movie is one of Australia's most brutal satires of lower class suburbia", while 3AW's Jim Schembri wrote "very faithful, very funny, very crass big-screen version of [the] brilliantly low-brow TV series[...] as far as a film doing justice to the TV show on which it is based, Housos vs Authority leaves the abomination of Kath & Kimderella for dead."
 However, reviews haven't been wholly positive for the film.
 For example, Matthew Toomey of ABC Radio Brisbane wrote "The tiresome nature of the comedy wears thin very quickly.
 It's the same easy jokes over and over again".

 Sequel

 Fat Pizza vs. Housos is a crossover film bringing together the eponymous series Housos and Fat Pizza, itself a spin-off of television series Pizza, which was released on 27 November 2014.